techee/geany-lsp/README.md

 in the sidebar so the Symbols tab contents is based on Geany's ctags symbols instead of LSP symbols.

+The plugin currently only works over stdin/stdout and takes over the responsibility for starting and stopping LSP servers.
+Some LSP servers, such as Godot, have to run all the time because they provide other functionality and have to be connected using sockets - this is not supported by the server at the moment.

 Building
 --------